Girls Rock n Roll Retreat

-No. In the spirit of simplicity for music coaches and starting in 2022, campers who select vocals will be able to focus on learning just vocals.
+No. In the spirit of simplicity for music coaches, campers who select vocals will be able to focus on learning just vocals.
 This means during all classes and band practice, they will be able to develop their skills with singing, vocal confidence, and stage presence.
-If your vocalist camper is interested in taking instrument lessons outside of the Retreat, we encourage them to sign up for music lessons.
+If your vocalist camper is interested in taking instrument lessons outside of GRRR, we encourage them to sign up for music lessons.

 Why aren’t there any GRRR sessions in St. Paul?
 Why do the camp locations keep moving from year to year?

-She Rock is excited to have secured a community education partnership in 2022 with Minneapolis Public Schools.
-We are crossing our fingers this can be a long-term community partnership.
-As She Rock does not own a building/space to host GRRR, we depend on community partners that are both able to host GRRR for 2-4 weeks and meet all of our building and affordability needs (e.g. Air conditioning, 11+ classrooms, cafeteria, privacy/security, central location near bus lines, sponsored/donated space, etc.).
+Since 2022, She Rock is excited to have secured a community education partnership with Minneapolis Public Schools.
+As She Rock does not own a building/space to host GRRR, we depend on community partners that are both able to host GRRR and meet all of our building and affordability needs (e.g. Air conditioning, 11+ classrooms, cafeteria, privacy/security, central location near bus lines, sponsored/donated space, etc.).
 Click here to see all of our building requirement needs.
 So far we have only found a space in Minneapolis that is available and meets all our needs.
-If you have a strong connection to or leadership role within a community space in St. Paul that would meet our needs, we are always grateful for recommendations!
+If you have a strong connection to or leadership role within a community space in St. Paul that would meet our needs, we are always grateful for recommendations and we would love to be back in St Paul next year!
 Feel free to send us these recommendations along for future consideration and exploration.